As we have recently completed sixth grade, I wanted to share the best 6th grade homeschool curriculum for secular homeschoolers.

 - 8am – Breakfast while watching CNN10 and Tour The States

 - 9.30am – Prodigy Math

-- 11am Science – Experiments, workbooks and videos
+- 11am Science – Experiments, workbooks, and subscription box

 - 12pm – Lunch – Free Choices – Curiosity Stream, Drawing, Lego, Basketball, Piano

 - 2pm – History

 - 3pm – Typing